 14. While straining, stir with a spoon and press the pulp while stirring so that all the purée and pulp is strained leaving only the seeds in the strainer.

-16. Pour homemade tomato puree in a sterilized glass jar.
-To sterilize the jar, you can boil the jar and lid in hot boiling water for 5 minutes or rinse the jar and lid with hot water.
+16. Pour homemade tomato purée into a sterilized glass jar.
+To sterilize the jar, boil the jar and lid in hot boiling water for 5 minutes.

 - 2 teaspoons salt